-Kev benefits for doctors
+Key benefits for doctors and other providers

-We believe RxSight offers significant benefits to doctors relative to other commercially available premium IOLs, the primary benefits of which include the following:
+We believe RxSight offers significant benefits to doctors and other providers relative to other commercially available premium IOLs, the primary benefits of which include the following:

-- Clear value proposition for patients, allowing doctors to build their premium cataract practices.
+- Clear value proposition for patients, allowing doctors and other providers to build their premium cataract practices.
 Rather than having to explain to patients the complicated trade-offs with respect to visual outcomes as well as predict refraction before surgery, the surgeon is able to simply tell the patient that their vision will be corrected post-operatively, similar to receiving a pair of glasses.
-The doctor can also share the clinical results with the patient, which we believe are compelling and give the patient reassurance that the procedure will provide them with the desired results - Doctor confidence.
-The clinical benefit of "dialing-in" to achieve superior visual outcomes after the procedure will give doctors more confidence to recommend a premium IOL solution that can meet patients' expectations.
+The doctor or other provider can also share the clinical results with the patient, which we believe are compelling and give the patient reassurance that the procedure will provide them with the desired results. - Doctor and other provider confidence.
+The clinical benefit of "dialing-in" to achieve superior visual outcomes after the procedure will give doctors and other providers more confidence to recommend a premium IOL solution that can meet patients' expectations.
 The doctor does not need to decide prior to surgery whether the patient will be particularly sensitive to sub-optimal visual outcomes or side effects (such as glare, halo and loss of contrast).
 The patient is also unlikely to need a post-operative adjustment such as LASIK to improve the patient's vision. - Fewer intraoperative measurements.
 Doctors can spend a great deal of time on intraoperative measurements to better estimate the most suitable lens power to implant since the lens power of existing premium IOLs cannot be changed after implantation.
 With the RxSight system, surgeons are not as dependent on intraoperative equipment for measurements.
 Instead, the surgeon can focus on the surgical procedure as residual refractive error can be corrected post-operatively with the LDD adjustment. - Broad application across different patients' needs.
-We offer a single IOL that can address a broad range of patient types and needs, while providing a solution that doctors can trust to improve visual outcomes.
+We offer a single IOL that can address a broad range of patient types and needs, while providing a solution that doctors and other providers can trust to improve visual outcomes.
 For example, according to the Market Scope 2021 IOL report, surgeons only use Toric lenses in 33% of astigmatism cases, citing poor precision in correcting astigmatism and the requirement of expensive diagnostic equipment.
 With the ability to correct down to 0.5 diopters of astigmatism in 0.25 diopters steps, the LAL can address a much wider portion of the underserved astigmatic market.